DocSpring/ruby_crystal_codemod/README.md

 > Ruby => Crystal Codemod / Rufo supports all Ruby versions >= 2.4.**5**, due to a bug in Ruby's Ripper parser.

-## Next Steps:

-* Once you've fixed all of the syntax and type errors, run `crystal tool format` to autoformat your code.
-* Run [Ameba](https://github.com/crystal-ameba/ameba) for static code analysis (similar to RuboCop), and fix all of the errors.
-  * *(Unfortunately Ameba doesn't have a --fix option yet.)*

 ## Installation

 Install the gem with: